Eid ul-Adha Mubarak! – The Feast of Sacrifice

-In India, Eid ul Adha is a very important day.
+In India, Eid ul-Adha is a very important day.
 It is celebrated for three consecutive days.
-On the eve of Eid ul Adha, Muslims attended a congregational prayer called Arafah.
-The next day, Muslims wear their new clothes and women apply henna on their hands.
-On the second and third day of Eid ul Adha, people exchange gifts, visit relatives and friends.
+On the eve of Eid ul-Adha, Muslims attend a congregational prayer called Arafah.
+The next day, Muslims wear their new clothes and women apply henna to their hands.
+On the second and third days of Eid ul-Adha, people exchange gifts, visit relatives and friends.
 Children also enjoy special gifts on this occasion.
 On these days, Muslim family members sit together for a luxurious feast after the morning prayer is over.

-Eid ul Adha in Bahrain consists of visits to mosques for prayers on both Eid days, then spending time with family members.
+Eid ul-Adha in Bahrain consists of visits to mosques for prayers on both Eid days, followed by spending time with family members.
 In addition, children receive gifts from their parents and grandparents to celebrate the occasion.

-In Egypt, Eid ul Adha is split into two different days for celebration – Day 1 and Day 2.
-On day one, people usually visit their relatives then go to Al-Hussein Mosque in Cairo for prayer services.
-On Day two people hang out with their families!
+In Egypt, Eid ul-Adha is split into two different days for celebration-Day 1 and Day 2.
+On day one, people usually visit their relatives and then go to Al-Hussein Mosque in Cairo for prayer services.
+On day two, people hang out with their families!

 8. Saudi Arabia

-In Saudi Arabia, Eid ul Adha is observed for three days as it usually falls at the very end of the Islamic month of Dhu Al-Hijjah.
+In Saudi Arabia, Eid ul-Adha is observed for three days as it usually falls at the very end of the Islamic month of Dhu Al-Hijjah.
 The celebrations start on the tenth day of Dhu Al-Hijjah.
-Eid prayer services are observed which is followed by a three-day vacation for public schools, universities, and offices.
+Eid prayer services are observed, which are followed by a three-day vacation for public schools, universities, and offices.

 Some exciting Rituals

-Muslims all across the globe pamper themselves and their family with mouth-watering exquisite meals prepared on this special occasion like Eid.
+Muslims all across the globe pamper themselves and their families with mouth-watering, exquisite meals prepared on this special occasion like Eid.
 From the daybreak, people start preparing for food and it continues till dusk.
 Every family has special recipes that are meant to be served on this day only.
 Preparation begins by cleaning and decorating homes with colorful lights of different hues.